sajjad425/olympic_Analysis/README.md

 The dataset consists of two files:

 - **`athlete_events.csv`**: This dataset contains detailed information about athletes who have participated in the Olympic Games from 1896 to 2016.
-It includes data on the athlete's demographics, the sport they participated in, and their performance.
+It includes data on the athlete's demographics, the sport they participated in, and their performances.

 - **`noc_regions.csv`**: This dataset maps the National Olympic Committees (NOCs) to the corresponding regions.
 It provides additional information about the country or region represented by the athletes.